 The FRI is subject to undiscovered defects and is licensed “as-is”.
 This is a non-commercial license and is granted on a royalty-free basis.
 You may copy the FRI for your clinical, educational or research uses.
 However, your right to photocopy and use the FRI does not extend beyond these uses.
 You are prohibited from selling the FRI or using it for general distribution, for advertising or promotional purposes, for creating new collective works, or in any software applications.

 The laws of the State of Arizona, U.S.A. shall govern this agreement and any interpretations or considerations hereof.
 Further, the place of performance and transaction of business shall be deemed to be in the County of Maricopa, State of Arizona, U.S.A., and in the event of litigation, exclusive venue and place of jurisdiction shall be in Maricopa County, Arizona, U.S.A.

-If you accept this limited license agreement, you may download a PDF version of the Functional Rating Index.
-You may also request a complimentary copy of the Functional Rating Index scoring protocols.
+If you accept this Limited License Agreement, you may download a PDF of the validated English version of the Functional Rating Index and/or the validated Spanish version of the Functional Rating Index.
+You may download a complimentary copy of the Functional Rating Index Scoring Protocols.

 Do you need an Electronic License?

 Health care professionals wanting to use the FRI instrument in their computers with their software/applications may purchase an inexpensive electronic license.
 Click here to view your options.